 Who's talking now?

 Under the blue icon panel you can see who is talking, and a bit of information about them.
 You can also see how many people are waiting to speak.
-If you click on the 'waiting' button a list appears.

 Who is waiting to talk next?

 This list shows who is waiting in line to speak.
 If you want to join in on the conversation and you see a list of people who are already waiting, it would be considered very rude to jump the line ahead of them.

 Click the 'join queue to talk' button to get in line.

 As those in line speak, the person next in line will show in the 'talking now' section so you will always know who's turn it is when the person currently talking is finished.

 When it is your turn you are welcome to 'take the mic' to speak.